-Coordinating g Board of Highe r Education Recommended Coursework ENGLISH 4 CREDITS Speech courses may be included.
-Courses that emphasize student publications, broadcast media, or theater are not accepted as core curriculum. is particularly impo course in grade 12 computer math/pr At least one mathematics course should be taken each year.
-It is particularly important that students take a mathematics course in grade 12.
-Coursework that emphasizes pre-algebra, computer math/programming, consumer/basic math, or business math/accounting is not accepted as core curriculum.
-SOCIAL STUDIES 3 CREDITS Including one credit of U.S. History and one semes Government Including one credit of U.S. History and one semester of Government SCIENCE 3 CREDITS Not including general science, one of which must be a laboratory course Selected from courses in visual arts, music, dance, or theater.
+Coordinating Box Coordinating Board of Higher Education Recommended Coursework ENGLISH 4 CREDITS Speech courses may be included.
+Courses that emphasize student publications, broadcast media, or theater are not accepted as core curriculum.
+MATHEMATICS 4 CREDITS At least one mathematics course should be take is particularly important that students take a macourse in grade 12.
+Coursework that emphasize computer math/programming, consumer/basic business math/accounting is not accepted as consumers.
+SOCIAL STUDIES 3 CREDITS Including one credit of U.S. History and one credit of Government SCIENCE 3 CREDITS Not including general science, one of which must be a laboratory course FINE ARTS 1 CREDIT Selected from courses in visual arts, music, dance, or theater.
 Critical analysis, theory, or "appreciation" courses may be included.
-ADDITIONAL COURSEWORK 3 CRED Missouri public high school students are required by the State Board of Education to complete units in practical arts (1), physical education (1), health education (1/2), and personal finance (1/2) ELECTIVES 6 CREDITS All students should complete at least 3 total elective units in foreign language and/or other courses within high school core content areas defined below.
-Two units of a single foreign language are strongly recommended.
+ADDITIONAL COURSEWORK Board of Education to complete units in practical arts (1), physical education (1), health education (1/2), and person finance (1/2) ELECTIVES 6 CREDITS All students should complete at least 3 total elective units in world language and/or other courses within high school core content areas defined below.
+Two units of a single world language are strongly recommended.